Archery Canada Archery Canada

 Age Classes

-• An athlete may participate in the U18 Class if he/she is younger than 17 or if his/her 17th birthday takes place during the year of the tournament.
-For the 2024 MICA: archers born in 2007 or later.
+• An athlete may participate in the U-18 Class if he/she is younger than 17 or if his/her 17th birthday takes place during the year of the tournament.
+For the 2025 MICA: archers born in 2008 or later.

-• An athlete may participate in the U21 Class if he/she is younger than 20 or if his/her 20th birthday takes place during the year of the tournament.
-For the 2024 MICA: archers born in 2004 or later.
+• An athlete may participate in the U-21 Class if he/she is younger than 20 or if his/her 20th birthday takes place during the year of the tournament.
+For the 2025 MICA: archers born in 2005 or later.

 • All ages are eligible to compete in the Senior Class.
-U18, U21 and 50+ may choose to compete in the Seniors class at their discretion.
+U15, U18, U21, and 50+may choose to compete in a Senior class at their discretion.

-• Cadets also may choose to compete in the U21 class at his/her discretion.
+• U18 also may choose to compete in the U21 class at his/her discretion.

-• Should the number of individual archers in one age category be fewer than 8, the registered participants in this category will be moved to the next eligible individual category.
+• Should the number of individual archers in one age category be fewer than 8, the registered participants in this category may be moved to the next eligible individual category.

-Para Categories: WA Para categories (Compound, Recurve and W1) will be offered in the Senior Categories only.
+Para Categories: In 2025, WA Para categories (Compound, Recurve and W1) except for the VI, will be offered in the Senior and U21 Categories only.
+The VI category will be gender-free and only one in terms of age.
+There will be no separate U18 or 50+ para categories.

 Individual Event Format